dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_workflow.rst

     `knapsack problem <https://en.wikipedia.org/wiki/Knapsack_problem>`_, the
     variables representing items can be divided into subsets of packed and not packed.

+*   :ref:`Constrained quadratic models <concept_models_cqm>` can be constrained
+    and have binary, integer and real variables.

+    CQMs are typically used for applications that optimize problems that might include real, integer and/or binary variables and one or more constraints.

+*   :ref:`Binary quadratic models <concept_models_bqm>` are unconstrained\ [#]_
+    and have binary variables.

+    BQMs are typically used for applications that optimize over decisions that could either be true (or yes) or false (no); for example, should an antenna transmit, or did a network node experience failure?

+*   :ref:`Discrete quadratic models <concept_models_dqm>` are unconstrained and
+    have discrete variables.

+    DQMs are typically used for applications that optimize over several distinct options; for example, which shift should employee X work, or should the state on a map be colored red, blue, green or yellow?

 .. [#]
     Quadratic functions have one or two variables per term.
 A simple example of